lukeabela38/Notes/2.EC2/README.md

 - A service which provides storage volumes, typically used for data which must persist.
 - It is good pracice to backup data with AWS EBS snapshots
 - After creating an EBS volume, you can attach it to an AWS EC2 instance.
 If the EC2 instance is stopped or termnated, all data on the EBS volume remains
+- EBS volumes support live configuration changes while in rpdouction which means you can modify the volume type, volume size, and IOPS capacity without service interruptions

 ## EBS Snapshots